Tpatt14/Elk-Stack-Project/README.md

 - A jump box is "hidden" to the public and can only be accessed by the administrator, it allows the adminitstrator to perform taks on the other machines.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
 - Filebeat monitors log files or lactions specified,collects logs events, and forwards them to Elasticsearch or Logstash for indexing.
-LOgs can then be viewed in Kibana for easy interpretation.
+Logs can then be viewed in Kibana for easy interpretation.

-- Metricbeats records system metrics and statistics then sends them to the output chosen, the outputs are Elasticsearch or Logstash. these records can then be viewed in Kibana for easy interpretation.
+- Metricbeats records system metrics and statistics then sends them to the output chosen, the outputs are Elasticsearch or Logstash.
+These records can then be viewed in Kibana for easy interpretation.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.